truenas/middleware/docs/userguide/freenas_intro.rst

 .. note::the screenshots in this documentation assume that your system is fully updated to the latest STABLE version of FreeNAS® 9.3.
 If a screen on your system looks different than the documentation, make sure that the system is fully up-to-date and apply any outstanding updates if it is not.

+* An installation of STABLE, as of 201501212031, now creates two boot environments.
+The system will boot into the *default* boot environment and users can make their changes and update from this version.
+The other boot environment, named *Initial-Install* can be booted into if the system needs to be returned to a pristine, non-configured version of the installation.

+* The "Microsoft Account" checkbox has been added to :menuselection:`Account --> Users --> Add User`.

 * The ability to set the boot pool scrub interval has been added to :menuselection:`System --> Boot`.

+* A "Backup" button has been added to :menuselection:`System --> Advanced` and to the FreeNAS® console setup menu shown in Figure 3a.

 * The system will issue an alert if an update fails and the details of the failure will be written to :file:`/data/update.failed`.

+* The "Confirm Passphrase" field has been added to :menuselection:`System --> CAs --> Import CA` and :menuselection:`System --> Certificates --> Import Certificate`.

 * The "Rsync Create" checkbox has been renamed to "Validate Remote Path" in :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.